Why these parables exist

 They were not written to entertain, nor to build a platform, nor to gather admiration.

-Small markers placed along familiar roads — roads of pride, longing, ambition, despair, unbelief, and quiet self-rule.
+They were written as small markers placed along familiar roads — roads of pride, longing, ambition, despair, unbelief, and quiet self-rule.

 Each story explores a fracture of the human heart.